Strivin0311/long-llms-learning/methodology/long-term_memory_sec/internal_memory_cache.md

 # Internal MemoryCache
-*Here's some resources about Internal MemoryCache*
+*Here're some resources about Internal MemoryCache*

 ### Intro